Clinical Research Institute

 Supporting Research at the School for Social Work

-- Providing small grants to School for Social Work faculty and doctoral students to support ongoing and new research efforts and their dissemination.
+- Provide small grants to School for Social Work faculty and doctoral students to support ongoing and new research efforts and their dissemination.

-- Supporting community-based research and evaluation projects initiated by faculty or community partners.
+- Support community-based research and evaluation projects initiated by faculty or community partners.

-- Disseminating information about the School for Social Work's scholarly activities.
+- Disseminate information about the School for Social Work's scholarly activities.

-- Increasing the mentorship of graduate students in research-related activities.
+- Increase the mentorship of graduate students in research-related activities.

 Dean Marianne Yoshioka is the chair of the CRI.